 The presentation of a program by or on behalf of the Library does not constitute BOLT or Library endorsement of the program’s content or the views expressed by any presenter(s) or participants.
 The Library recognizes that some programs may be controversial and that any given program may offend some customers.
 As with other Library provided services, minors’ access to programs is the responsibility of their parents or legal guardians.

 The Jacksonville Public Library defines a program as an intentional activity or event in a group setting developed to meet the needs and/or interests of an anticipated target audience and build relationships between participants and the Library.
 Programs will be designed and delivered to meet all of the following quality standards:

-- Active, developmentally appropriate, and culturally sensitive learning opportunities;
+- Deliver active, developmentally appropriate, and culturally sensitive learning opportunities;